moreirathomas/pkmn-battle/README.md

 ## Usage

-`npm run battle` to start running the script, then just follow the insctructions.
+`battle` to start running the script, then just follow the insctructions.

 # About